epfldata/metaDecomp/README.md

 * Scala 3.3.1 with sbt 1.6.2
 * For [DPconv](https://github.com/utndatasystems/DPconv/tree/dc56bdc52c452bf86b3ac5c224b0176148c38757), DuckDB, and Yannakakis+: CMake 4.0.3, GNU Make 3.81, clang 20.1.3
 * For join tree enumeration with traditional GYO algorithms (implemented by [SparkSQL+](https://github.com/hkustDB/SparkSQLPlus/tree/f22188bba4e971da6defb97c983e06e18e66fd7a)): Maven 3.8.6
-* For Learned Rewrite, LLM-R2, and reproducing the figures: Python 3.10.1
+* For LearnedRewrite, LLM-R2, and reproducing the figures: Python 3.10.1

 Please execute all the following commands from the root directory of the repository.
 The commands and scripts are written on macOS Tahoe 26.0.1 with zsh 5.9 / GNU bash 3.2.57(1).
 For other operating systems or shells, you may need to adapt the commands accordingly.